Skip to main content

 2. DCI’s Role in Glucose Utilization ∞ Once inside the cell, glucose needs to be either used for immediate energy or stored.
 DCI is a component of an inositol phosphoglycan (IPG) mediator that activates key enzymes like pyruvate dehydrogenase, which is critical for glucose oxidation and its conversion into glycogen for storage.

 In insulin-resistant states, the enzyme that converts MI to DCI, known as epimerase, can be sluggish.
 This leads to a deficiency of DCI in tissues that need it for glucose disposal, while MI may build up.
-Providing both isomers in a 40:1 ratio helps bypass this metabolic bottleneck, restoring both glucose uptake and its subsequent utilization, thereby improving and reducing the high insulin levels that drive metabolic dysfunction.
+Providing both isomers in a 40:1 ratio helps bypass this metabolic bottleneck, restoring both glucose uptake and its subsequent utilization, thereby improving insulin sensitivity and reducing the high insulin levels that drive metabolic dysfunction.

 Growth Hormone Peptides a Targeted Metabolic Intervention